Sinh Deformed Nakajima Operators: Instanton Line Operators in 6d Super Yang-Mills

+A similar computation without the insertion of the instanton operator yields the norm formula \eqref{eq: overlap}.
+Hence we have the desired result:

-When there are three or more charged hypermultiplets, there does not appear to be a simple formula for the action of $a_{-1}$.
-It would be interesting to prove the formulas for $a_{-1}$ in the case of one and two hypermultiplets and provide a physical argument for why no such formula exists for three hypermultiplets. \acknowledgments BZ would like to thank Samuel Crew for suggesting this project.
-We thank Ian Grojnowski, Zhipu Zhao, Xuanchun Lu, Amihay Hanany for helpful discussions.
+Therefore, $a_+$ defined in chapter \ref{ch: proof} is identified with the charge 1 instanton line operator in the 6d gauge theory.
+A similar argument shows that $a_-$ is identified with the charge $-1$ instanton line operator. \acknowledgments BZ would like to thank Samuel Crew for suggesting this project.
+We thank Ian Grojnowski, Zhipu Zhao, Xuanchun Lu, Amihay Hanany, Andrei Negut for helpful discussions.
 We would also like to thank Cyril Closset, Panos Betzios, Mathew Bullimore and Samuel Crew for helpful comments on the first draft.
 This work has been partially supported by STFC consolidated grant ST/X000664/1.